sanyam12/StreamOfThought/README.md

 # StreamOfThought
-# barefoot_LIfe, the fewer burdens and restrictions you have in life, the freer you are
+# Barefoot_LIfe, the fewer burdens and restrictions you have in life, the freer you are
 <b> **Project Goal:** </b>

 The main goal of our project was to make an app for every person who wants to write something.
 He need not to be a writer.
 Poems, Sonnets,